tonghuikang/google-or-experiments/README.md

+**What did not work out at all**

+Kaggle.
+I could have some form of version control, result snapshot, parallel execution.
+The downside is that I woudl have needed to download everytime I want to submit.
+I could not upload the hash code dataset into Kaggle dataset, rendering the platform useless.
+Eventually this was not necessary because the algorithms is not computationally intensive.

+High memory servers.
+I was preparing for a question that require memory intensive calculations.
+Eventually they were not used.

+Google ortools.
+I could not find any use case for ortools.
+Scores are used to sort the libraries in the question.

 **Effectiveness of teamwork**

 We want to do better than four individual people coding independently.
 We do share results with each other and that is great.
 Everybody do not need to do everything - I do not have to be concerned with test case a, b and d.